tegar-wahyu/car-rental/docs/api-documentation.md

 ## Membership Endpoints

-**Note:** Membership endpoints are read-only.
+**Note:** Membership endpoints are only available in API v2.
 Memberships are managed by the system and cannot be created, updated, or deleted via the API.
 Customers can subscribe to existing memberships using the customer subscription endpoints.

+### API v2 Membership Endpoints

-### GET /api/v2/memberships
+#### GET /api/v2/memberships
 Retrieve all memberships.

 **Success Response (200 OK):**